 From listening, we moved on to developing and presenting our research, and now, we are entering a phase of exploring solutions with with local experts and stakeholders to improve the quality of life in rural Western communities.
 Through research and conferences, we seek to join and energize a conversation between journalists and scholars, citizens, nongovernmental groups and policymakers, about a region that still holds powerful sway over our national imagination and our future.

 Each year since 2012, the project has convened the Eccles Family Rural West Conference to share knowledge and ideas about the rural West.
-The most recent conference, held in Pocatello, Idaho, in April 2022, considered pressing climate and economic challenges in the rural west, including wildfire, water and ranching.
+The most recent conference, held in Fort Collins, Colorado, in April 2023, considered human and ecosystem health in the rural West.

 Idaho State University